 (Photo was taken by my friend Sumeet in India and is not even remotely related to my current client.)

 These days I happen to be stuck in the middle of nowhere in what can only be described as suburban hell.
-And, even though I am in a place where exciting things are happening, last week the only interesting thing I saw were some giant pumpkins.
+And, even though I am in a place where exciting things are happening, last week the only interesting thing I saw was some giant pumpkins.
 The week was otherwise filled with cement walls, cubicles, traffic, no coffee, and food delivery services.

 I need to work out a Chicago exploration strategy once I am more settled and the problems/ideas aren’t coming at me like water coming out of a firehose.
 The good news is there is an international component to this project.